wildfly-extras/fuse-patch/docs/UserGuide.md

  --add URL          : Add the given archive to the repository --add-cmd VAL      : Add a post-install command for a given patch id --audit-log        : Print the audit log
- --force            : Force an install/update operation
- --install VAL      : Install the given patch id to the server --one-off VAL      : A one-off target patch id
+ --depends VAL      : An array of dependency ids --force            : Force an install/update operation --install VAL      : Install the given patch id to the server --one-off VAL      : A one-off target patch id